daurmax/Coretor-Ortografic-Furlan---COF/tests/README.md

 - Improved test execution performance
 - Cleaner directory structure following AGENTS.md guidelines

-## Linee guida qualità
+## Quality Guidelines

-- Test chiari: ogni `ok` / `is` deve spiegare il perché
+- **Clear Test Descriptions**: Every `ok` / `is` assertion must explain its purpose
-- Nessun debug `print` residuo (usa `diag` se strettamente necessario)
+- **No Debug Output**: Remove debug `print` statements (use `diag` only when strictly necessary)
-- Evitare ordini non deterministici (sort esplicito se serve)
+- **Deterministic Order**: Avoid non-deterministic ordering (use explicit `sort` when needed)
-- Coprire: percorso positivo, negativo, edge-case minimo, edge-case estremo
+- **Coverage**: Test positive path, negative path, minimal edge case, and extreme edge case

-## Cosa NON fare
+## What NOT to Do

-- Spostare di nuovo runner in `util/`
+- Do not move test runners to `util/` directory
-- Aggiungere script di esecuzione duplicati
+- Do not add duplicate test execution scripts
-- Mischiare generazione dati con asserzioni — predisponi helper separati se cresce
+- Do not mix data generation with assertions — use separate helper functions if complexity grows

-## Futuri miglioramenti (opzionale)
+## Future Improvements (Optional)

-- Aggiungere test performance separati (es: `perf/` directory dedicata)
+- Add separate performance tests (e.g., dedicated `perf/` directory)
-- Integrare coverage (Devel::Cover) per analisi estesa
+- Integrate coverage analysis (Devel::Cover) for extended reporting
-- Pipeline CI automatica
+- Implement automated CI pipeline

 ## Compatibility Note